OmbreNuit/Multithreaded_entropy_algo/README.md

 # Multithreaded Incremental Entropy Algorithm
-This is a multithreaded version of the incremental entropy algorithm proposed by Dr. Rincon in the paper "Entropy-based scheduling performance in real-time multiprocessor systerms"
+This is a multithreaded version of the incremental entropy algorithm proposed by Dr. Rincon in the paper "Entropy-based scheduling performance in real-time multiprocessor systems"

 Article found at <https://ieeexplore.ieee.org/abstract/document/10089704>